 The Commonwealth Secondary School Diploma (CSSD) may be issued to an applicant who is a resident of Pennsylvania; is at least 17 years of age; does not possess a secondary school diploma from the United States; is not in a public, licensed private, registered accredited or licensed nonpublic secondary school; and has earned a passing score, as determined by the Department, on the high school level tests of General Educational Development (GED ® ).

 The Tests of General Educational Development (GED ® ) were developed in 1942 to certify a high school level of academic skills for those people who did not graduate from high school.
 They were originally used to test veterans of World War II to determine whether returning GIs were qualified to attend higher education institutions.
 Most states, the District of Columbia, 11 Canadian provinces, and the U.S. insular areas and freely associated states use the GED ® Tests as a basis for awarding high school equivalency credentials.
 Most U.S. employers consider the GED ® credential in the same manner as a high school diploma.
 Almost all U.S. colleges and universities accept the GED ® transcript for admissions purposes.
-The current 2002 Series GED ® Tests are available in English, French, and Spanish.
+The current 2014 Series GED ® Tests are available in English and Spanish.

 The 2002 Series GED® Test was introduced in Pennsylvania as a paper-based test in January 2002 and computer-based in 2012.
 The 2002 Series GED® Test (paper-based and computer-based) expired in December 2013 and was replaced by the new computer-based 2014 GED® Test.
-Those who have started the 2002 Series GED® Test but did not successfully complete all five parts by the end of 2013 will be required to start over again in 2014 with the new 2014 GED® Test to be eligible to receive their high school equivalency credential.
-Partial scores from the 2002 Series GED® cannot be carried over to the new 2014 test.
+Residents of Pennsylvania who took but did not pass the 2002 Series GED® Test may be eligible to have some qualifying 2002 Series test scores combined with passing scores on the 2014 GED® Test to earn the Commonwealth Secondary School Diploma.
 Up-to-date information on the GED® Test is available on the GED® Testing Service website, www.gedtestingservice.com.